jth0024/one-config/README.md

 ##### `extend(values: Object, dangerously: Boolean = false)`

 * Values are merged with the original config object.
 Like the original config object, `values` can contain an optional `server` property.
-* **NOTE**: By default, this method will not apply updates once `forBrowser` has been called.
-This behavior helps to ensure that values do not get out of sync between the browser and server, however, you can use the `dangerously` argument to override this behavior.
+* **NOTE**: By default, this method will not apply updates in a browser environment or after `forBrowser` has been called.
+Use the `dangerously` argument to override this behavior.
+This method will not apply updates after `freeze` has been called.

 ##### `forBrowser()`